greglank/greglank.github.io/skills.md

 ## The Take-Away Message

-I'm an experienced educator and researcher transitioning to a career in data science.
+I'm an educator and researcher transitioning to a career in data science.
 I'm proficient in a range of technical skills, complemented by the ability to communicate complex ideas to non-technical audiences through writing, speaking, and presenting.
 For more about me, see my [About Me](about) page.